Nokia 3310 Relaunch, Other Latest Updates From Mobile World Congress 2017

 Arto Nummela, chief executive for HMD Global, the mobile developer behind the Nokia brand, would like to refer to it as a “digital detox” or a “holiday phone.”
 For him, people would want to buy the Nokia 3310 more of as a supplemental phone to their smartphone devices that can serve as a fallback in case the battery of their primary device would run low.

-The new Nokia 3310 boasts of a longer battery life compared to most smartphones of today, with a talk time of close to 24 hours.
+The new Nokia 3310 boasts a longer battery life compared to most smartphones of today, with a talk time of close to 24 hours.

 And, with a price tag of just $51 (€49), it may not be so much of a hard sell after all.
 Not, when you are also getting the pre-installed Snake mobile game that comes in its modernized version.
 And, some might even buy it for that reason alone.